Dutch isn’t the most widely spoken language, but these cool Dutch words are worth learning for those moments that no English word can express.

 This is a word you might hear from Dutch doctors that advocate the body’s natural healing ability.
 Uitzieken translates to ‘sick it out’ and essentially means waiting out an illness and taking it easy until you recover.

-This is a hearty expression of satisfaction after a job well done or a hard day, for example, removing your shoes or sitting down for the first time in hours.
+This is a hearty expression of satisfaction after a job well done or a hard day.
+Best used after removing your shoes or sitting down for the first time in hours.

 The feeling of excitement before an event is translated literally as ‘pre-fun’.

 Translated literally to ‘polarbearing’, if that was a word, IJsberen is the verb to pace around in deep thought.
-The word is a useful one, although the imagery of pacing captive polar bears, reportedly the inspiration for this word, pulls on the heartstrings.
+The word is a useful one, although the imagery of pacing captive polar bears pulls on the heartstrings.

-A word that lies at the heart of Dutch culture, gezellig has no direct translation in English but is basically used to describe anything that evokes feelings of coziness, enjoyment or feel-good vibes.
+A word that lies at the heart of Dutch culture, gezellig has no direct translation in English.
+It’s used to describe anything that evokes feelings of coziness, enjoyment or feel-good vibes.
 Some might say ‘conviviality’ comes close, in the way of having a ‘jolly time’, but hè gezellig rolls off the tongue more often than ‘how convivial’.